Sunday, December 29, 2013

 The Ambassadors of Ancient Egyptian Art

-It is in fact the Rosseta stones modern history that gives its importance in the learning to read the Egyptian hieroglyphs, otherwise the stone would be of limited importance to ancient Egyptian history.
+It is, in fact, the Rosseta stones' modern history that gives them importance in learning to read the Egyptian hieroglyphs; otherwise, the stones would be of limited importance to ancient Egyptian history.

-This has almost always been seen as a mistake by the trustees but it must be remembered that the museum had just spent a wad of cash on acquiring the Parthenon marbles.
-An amazing moment when not one but two amazing finds comes on to the market at the same time, and I myself would take the marbles also.
+This has almost always been seen as a mistake by the trustees, but it must be remembered that the museum had just spent a wad of cash on acquiring the Parthenon marbles.
+An amazing moment when not one but two amazing finds come on to the market at the same time, and I myself would take the marbles also.

-6. Doorjambs from the hall of beauties in the tomb of Seti I - In an act of vile arrogance two scenes were sawed from the walls of Seti's tomb (Kv17) in the Valley of Kings by the Champollion and Rosselini expedition of the late 1820's.
+6. Doorjambs from the hall of beauties in the tomb of Seti I - In an act of vile arrogance, two scenes were sawed from the walls of Seti's tomb (Kv17) in the Valley of Kings by the Champollion and Rossellini expedition of the late 1820s.
 The doorjambs were collected for the Louvre and Turin Museums.

-8. The Berlin green head - Truly a masterpiece of portrait sculpture in the round unfortunately the Berlin head has no notable provenance the piece being given to the museum by benefactor James Simon who also owned the bust of Nefertiti represented in this article.
-The head has the quality of the royal work shops and may well represent a high official of the late to Ptolemaic periods.
+8. The Berlin green head - Truly a masterpiece of portrait sculpture in the round.
+Unfortunately, the Berlin head has no notable provenance; the piece was given to the museum by benefactor James Simon, who also owned the bust of Nefertiti represented in this article.
+The head has the quality of the royal workshops and may well represent a high official of the late Ptolemaic period.

-9. The Norbert Schimmel Talatats- These Amarna period architectural blocks from the middle of the 14th century B.C. are a fortunate survival as the result of the Pharaoh Akhenaten becoming an immediate enemy to the state and his unusual monuments were dismantled being used as fill in his successors monuments, thus the fine preservation.
-This particular block displays another feature of the Amarna royal monuments in that the kings wives iconography's are often usurped by their successors as this talatat may be re-carved from a former kings wife to a daughter of the king, the result of two women of the kings court being represented.
+9. The Norbert Schimmel Talatats- These Amarna period architectural blocks from the middle of the 14th century B.C. are a fortunate survival as a result of the Pharaoh Akhenaten becoming an immediate enemy to the state, and his unusual monuments were dismantled being used as fill in his successors' monuments, thus the fine preservation.
+This particular block displays another feature of the Amarna royal monuments in that the king's wives' iconography is often usurped by their successors, as this talatat may be re-carved from a former king's wife to a daughter of the king, the result of two women of the king's court being represented.

-10. Statue of Ramses II in the Turin Museum- For a king that ruled more than six decades creating countless statues of himself this is certainly the finest, entering the Turin Museum in a number of pieces, its quality obvious.
-The statue was acquired in the early 19th century by Consul-General Drovetti and bought with a large collection including a number of very fine statues.
+10. Statue of Ramses II in the Turin Museum- For a king who ruled for more than six decades, creating countless statues of himself, this is certainly the finest, entering the Turin Museum in several pieces, its quality obvious.
+The statue was acquired in the early 19th century by Consul-General Drovetti and bought with a large collection, including many very fine statues.

-11. Bronze bust of Middle Kingdom Pharaoh Amenemhet III - A collection of Middle Kingdom bronzes came to light some years ago with the best pieces including the bust of the king ending up in the George Ortiz collection in Switzerland as provenance unknown.
-The collection also includes statuettes of a queen and named viziers each in themselves important.
+11. Bronze bust of Middle Kingdom Pharaoh Amenemhet III - A collection of Middle Kingdom bronzes came to light some years ago, with the best pieces, including the bust of the king, ending up in the George Ortiz collection in Switzerland, as provenance unknown.
+The collection also includes statuettes of a queen and named viziers, each in itself important.

-12. Gold Crown of a Wife of Thutmosis III- Locals found the tomb of three wives of Thutmosis III in 1916 breaking the assemblage of jewels into a number of different lots which were acquired and reassembled by the conservators at the Metropolitan Museum of Art
+12. Gold Crown of a Wife of Thutmosis III- Locals found the tomb of three wives of Thutmosis III in 1916, breaking the assemblage of jewels into several different lots which were acquired and reassembled by the conservators at the Metropolitan Museum of Art

 Photo's;